codemunchies/iosparse/README.md

 IOSParse will parse Cisco IOS configuration files, more functionality coming.

 # How do I use it?
 Good question.
+First install it using `gem install iosparse`.
-Create a new IOSParse object and pass it the full path including filename of the Cisco IOS config file (usually a show all type of dump file).
+Then use it.
+Create a new IOSParse object and pass it filename of the Cisco IOS config file (usually a show all type of dump file).
 Then ask it questions:

 ````
-config = IOSParse.new('ios.conf')
+config = IOSParse.new('path/to/ios.conf')
 puts config.interfaces
 ````
 ````